2023-06-23 12:13:08

 THE ESSENTIAL

 A new study shows that even levels considered safe of certain pollutants are linked to changes in brain connections in adolescents.
-These changes could lead to an increased risk of cognitive and emotional problems later in life, the researchers say.
+These changes might lead to an increased risk of cognitive and emotional problems later in life, the researchers say.
 More than 9,000 children have been followed for this work on the impact of air pollution on brain development.

 Asthma, cancers, cardiovascular diseases, prematurity in newborns… Air pollution is associated with many health problems.
 This is why the peaks of fine particles and nitrogen dioxide are particularly monitored.
 But recent research, published in the latest issue ofEnvironment Internationalpointed out that even levels of pollution considered safe can have adverse consequences on the health, including brain, of adolescents.